Ivor Lawton: Playing career

 On 24 October 2019, Lawton signed for Alvechurch.
+In April 2020, he joined RC Warwick as a playing assistant coach.

+In November 2021, Lawton joined Coventry United as a First Team Coach.
+In February 2022, Lawton became caretaker manager, when manager Joe Haggarty was fired.
+In June 2022, Lawton was appointed manager of the club.
+Just two months later, in August, Lawton resigned from the position due to personal reasons.

 Style of play

 Speaking in May 2014, Coventry City Academy manager Richard Stevens said that Lawton was "competitive, combative and a real aggressive midfield player" who was "a warrior and leader among men".
 He is also able to play across the defence.